 Walking or other types of physical activity, can really help prevent period cramps.

-When physical activity, your body is pumping more blood.
+During physical activity, your body pumps more blood.
 This helps release the hormone endorphins to counter the effects of prostaglandins to prevent period cramps.

 The Next Way How To Prevent Period Cramps is taking Vitamin D. Make sure your body enough vitamin D is important in preventing menstrual cramps.